 In Bachelor's study programmes, participation in an educational unit and its examination may require students to have passed other educational units prior to registration for that particular educational unit, its examination or skills training.
-Prerequisites for educational units will be announced in the syllabi and/or in the course descriptions, which are available in the Outline Study Programme.
+Prerequisites for educational units will be announced in the syllabi and/or in the course descriptions, which are available via the Outline Study Programme on the MySBE Intranet.